DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - The SD Interface EDI Licence Message was updated on first install of the App to prompt the user to activate a free trial and choose Assisted Setup to create demo data.

-- BCv21 App - New Inbound Container and Outbound Container fields were added to Peer Card.
+- BCv21 App - New Inbound Container and Outbound Container fields were added to the Peer Card.

 - BCv21 App - The flowfield count of Storage Containers setup in SD Interface EDI was added as a Cue in the KPIs FastTab in the EDI Setup Card.